kb-dk/access-digital-objects/image-delivery.md

 http://kb-images.kb.dk/online_master_arkiv_6/non-archival/Images/BILLED/2008/Billede/dk_eksp_album_191/kbb_alb_2_191_friis_011/full/!2000,/0/native.jpg

-That is, you can dereference that URI to a 2000 px wide image.
+Dereference that and you will get a 2000 px wide image.
+The width of this particular image is 2940 and you can get all of that; you retrieve images up to 8000x8000px.

 Image URIs may appear in a few more formats.
 Note, for example, the htmlUrl in outlines of [Chresten Jensens